youssefshaaban/ExampleDagger2/README.md

  fun getDriver(): Driver
   fun getDieselEngine(): Engine
 ```
-This problem and Dagger find solution Use sub component so AppComponent like This
+This problem and Dagger find solution Use subComponent for `ActivityComponent` so AppComponent like This
 ```kotlin
 @Singleton
 @Component(modules = [DieselEngineModule::class])